Last updated on February 27, 2026

 Can You Attack a Planeswalker Using Myriad?

-You can definitely attack a planeswalker with a myriad creature.
+You can definitely attack a planeswalker with a myriad creature, as mentioned in the reminder text.

 What if There’s Equipment or Counters on Your Myriad Creature?